 Spotting Asset Bubbles

-There is this famous story of Joseph “Joe” Kennedy (JFK‘s father) exiting the stock market right before the 1929 crash when his shoeshine boy started giving him stock tips.
-He figured that if a shoeshine boy is giving him a rundown on what stocks to buy or sell, the market has become too popular for its own good.
-That during a time when regular folks did not invest in the stock market right until that euphoric peak, as always.
+JFK‘s father, Joseph “Joe” Kennedy, exited the stock market right before the 1929 crash when he heard his shoeshine boy give stock advice.
+He figured that if a shoeshine boy is giving him a rundown on what stocks to buy, the market has become too popular for its own good.
+That was during a time when most did not invest in the stock market but at that euphoric peak, everyone wanted in.
 And the rest as they say is history.

-Bubbles happen because we are a jealous, envy-laden bunch.
-We see our neighbor make a killing on some stupidly dumb investment and we say, why not me.
-It is ingrained in our nature which then causes prices of even reasonable assets to detach themselves from their fundamentals from time to time.
+Bubbles occur because we are a jealous, envy-laden bunch.
+We see our neighbor get rich on some dumb investment and we say, why not me?
+It is ingrained in us, so we chase the same investments which then causes their prices to detach themselves from reality until they eventually crash back to earth.

 Nothing so undermines your financial judgement as the sight of your neighbor getting rich.